rmarquis/rmarquis.github.io/pages/wsl.md

 ### Update WSL

-To update to the latest version of WSL and WSLg, simply run `wsl --update` from an elevated command prompt or powershell.
+To update to the latest stable version of WSL and WSLg, simply run `wsl --update` from an elevated command prompt or powershell.

     > wsl --update

+To update to the latest pre-relase version, run instead:

+    > wsl --update --pre-release

 ## Install a distribution